serverlessnext/lumni/README.md

 ## Prerequisites
-- AWS account with valid access key and secret key
+- S3 account with valid access key and secret key
 - either Python or Rust